openreview/openreview-expertise/README.md

 #### ELMo specific parameters (duplicate detection):
 - `model_params.other_submissions_path`: When running ELMo, this is where the embedded abstracts/titles of the other Submissions are stored.
 All the other parameters are the same as in the affinity scores.
+- `model_params.skip_same_id`: Boolean value.
+If `true` Submissions with the same ID are skipped.
+This parameter is useful when trying to identify duplicates within the same Submissions.
+In those cases, if the ID is the same, the Subission is the same but it's not a duplicate.

 Here is an example:
 ```
 {
+    "name": "duplicate_detection",
     "dataset": {
         "directory": "./"
     },